-It’s unlikely anybody escaped the media attention surrounding the new Healthy Homes Standards.
-Chances are if you own a rental property, you took extra note.
-But really, do you know what the government expects of you, as a landlord?
-If it’s all a bit confusing, we’re here to help you out.
+Here’s what the government expects of you, as a landlord.
+If it’s all a bit confusing, we are here to help you out.

 With 600,000 New Zealand households living in rental properties, that research got the government’s attention.
 After all, 600,000 families are a considerable amount.
 With the cost of health issues related to cold and damp houses that would trickle down to the public health system, healthy rentals became a priority.